 "Kaju Lee delivered this rapid and brilliant music with skill and aplomb.
 Her performance was delicate and it was much to the taste of the audience, and she and the orchestra were given prolonged applause at the end."

-– ArtSMart music magazine states after performing Mozart Piano Concerto No.9 in E flat major, K.271 with the KwaZulu-Natal Philharmonic Orchestra in South Africa —
+– ArtSMart music magazine states after performing Mozart Piano Concerto No.9 in E flat major, K.271 with the KwaZulu-Natal Philharmonic Orchestra in Durban, South Africa —

 Pianist Kaju Lee has performed in Australia, Austria, Canada, The Philippines, South Africa, South Korea, and throughout the United States.
 Her performances have been broadcast by the Canadian Broadcasting Corporation (CBC), Radio Korea in Seattle, Washington, WRGC (NPR in Georgia) and the Busan Munhwa Broadcasting Corporation in South Korea.
 As a collaborator, she is noted for her sensitive, colorful playing, expressive tones, and her ability to “blend the sound and make music together” with other fine musicians.

-Kaju earned her Doctor of Musical Arts degree in Collaborative Piano at the University of Colorado – Boulder, where she studied with a world renowned teacher, Anne Epperson, and completed a dissertation, “The Art of Collaborative Piano: Becoming a Complete Collaborative Artist."
+Kaju earned her Doctor of Musical Arts degree in Collaborative Piano at the University of Colorado – Boulder, where she studied with an internationally renowned teacher, Anne Epperson, and completed a dissertation, “The Art of Collaborative Piano: Becoming a Complete Collaborative Artist."
 She also has degrees from the Manhattan School of Music and McGill University in Montréal.
 Her continuing education includes Fellowships to the Music Academy of the West, and the Orford Music Festival.

 Her teachers and coaches include Dale Bartlett, Mary Dibbern, Raymond Beegle, Maestro Nicholas Carthy, Gregory Chaverdian, Jonathan Feldman, Vladimir Feltsman, Leonard Hokanson, Michael McMahon, Mutsumi Moteki, Heasook Rhee, Wolfram Rieger, Gait Sirguey, Robert Spillman, and the Takás String Quartet.
-She has performed in lessons and master classes with Jeanne Baxtresser, William Bennett, Edith Bers, Leone Buyse, Robert Langevin, Donald McInnes, Julian Wachner, Zvi Zeitlin, and numerous others.

 Kaju performs in a duo with New Zealander Cellist Emily Duffill.
 “Duo Élément” has presented concerts to critical acclaim in the United States, Asia and Australia.
-Their debut CD, “100 Years of Music for Cello and Piano," is for sale worldwide through iTunes, Amazon and cdbaby.com.
+Their CD, “100 Years of Music for Cello and Piano," is for sale worldwide through iTunes, Amazon and cdbaby.com.

-Her recent engagements include a tour with Bronwen Forbay (soprano), Jamie Van Eyck (mezzo-soprano), Randy Umstead (teneor), and Christian Bester (baritone) and their itinerary included concerts at Baylor University in Waco, Texas, the University of Mary Hardin-Baylor, in Belton, Texa, the University of South Africa, Stellenbosch University, the Grahamstown National Arts Festival, and the Friends of Music Society, South Africa.
+Her recent engagements include a tour with Bronwen Forbay (soprano), Jamie Van Eyck (mezzo-soprano), Randy Umstead (teneor), and Christian Bester (baritone) and their itinerary included concerts at Baylor University in Waco, Texas, the University of Mary Hardin-Baylor, in Belton, Texas, the University of South Africa, Stellenbosch University, the Grahamstown National Arts Festival, and the Friends of Music Society, South Africa.

-In June 2015, she performed the Mozart Concerto for Piano and Orchestra No. 9 in E flat major, K. 271 with South Africa's premier orchestra, the KwaZulu-Natal Philharmonic Orchestra in Durban City Hall in South Africa.
+She has performed the Mozart Concerto for Piano and Orchestra No. 9 in E flat major, K. 271 with South Africa's premier orchestra, the KwaZulu-Natal Philharmonic Orchestra in Durban City Hall in South Africa.
 ArtSmart, a classical magazine ArtSMart states her performance of the Mozart,

 "Kaju Lee, who now lives and teaches in Georgia, USA, is a slight and unassuming figure on stage, but she delivered this rapid and brilliant music with skill and aplomb.
 Her performance was delicate and it was much to the taste of the audience, and she and the orchestra were given prolonged applause at the end."